Share this PAGE

 - To calculate how much carb is available in a product containing sugar alcohol, simply take the total amount of sugar alcohol and divide by 2 then subtract this from the total carb to find how much carb will actually be used by your body.

 - If a product also contains polydextrose, you need to subtract all of this from the total carb because like fibre, your body cannot absorb any of this.

 **Warning**: Products containing sorbitol can cause stomach upset and diarrhea, especially if eaten in large quantities.
-It is recommended by the Canadian Diabetes Association not to exceed more than 10 grams of sugar alcohols per day.
+It is recommended by the Diabetes Canada not to exceed more than 10 grams of sugar alcohols per day.